-DEATH BENEFIT PROCEEDS
+G. DEATH BENEFIT PROCEEDS

-(1) The policy shall describe how the death benefit proceeds are determined, and shall describe all death benefit options available under the policy.
+- (1) The policy shall describe how the death benefit proceeds are determined, and shall describe all death benefit options available under the policy.
 The policy shall contain sufficient information for the death benefit amount to be determined at any time, including the applicable table of factors demonstrating compliance at the time of issue with the federal qualification for life insurance based on the Cash Value Accumulation Test or the Guideline Premium Test.
 In the determination of any federal qualification based on factors applied to a policy value, the greater of the account value or the guaranteed cash value shall be used.
-The death benefit amount shall be determined as of the date of death.
+The death benefit amount shall be determined as of the date of death. - (2) The policy shall contain a provision for the payment of interest on the death benefit, as follows: - (a) Interest shall accrue and be payable from the date of death.